The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Start crate and potty training as soon as they are eight weeks old.

 They love to chase and play, so make sure you bring plenty of energy to their training.
-Because they have a high prey drive, training them to have a strong recall is important.
+Because they have a high prey drive, training them to have a strong recall is essential.

 Despite their preference for clear boundaries, they can adapt to new situations quickly and love meeting new people.